Nine Minutes to Midnight

 “I already regret asking.”

 “–it’s no secret that Jude has had it out for Axel.
 He could have done it to piss him off, instigate a fight, and get Axel either expelled, kicked out of the De Ardo Coven, or both.”
 Arion held two fingers, adding another with every new point.
-“Two: Lenora and Jude have been dating on and off, and she’s been beefing with Gerardo.
+“Two: Lenora and Jude are rumored to have been dating on and off, and she’s been beefing with Gerardo.
 Everyone knows that witch covens raise their kids together, so Gerardo and Gal grew up together.
 Plus there’s that thing between them–”

 “You’re imagining connections again,” the vampire said.